By Marie Brownell, National Manager Estate Planning, Equity Trustees

 The best way to avoid these potential financial disasters is to be make informed decisions, plan and formalise decisions in the appropriate documents.

 Do it when you are well in control of your life and when your capacity to make decisions cannot be disputed.
 Don’t wait – it’s perfectly fine for you to make sure you are safe and secure in your future.

-This article by Marie Brownell, Senior Estate Planning Lawyer, Equity Trustees was also featured in The Australian Senior on 20 May 2019
+This article by Marie Brownell, National Manager Estate Planning, Equity Trustees was also featured in The Australian Senior on 20 May 2019